-Please notice that sudo is necessary to run this script, because it needs to write to the /etc/init.d/ directory.
+Please notice that sudo is necessary to run this script.
 This script will automatically do these tasks in sequence:

 - 1. Enable I2C on your Raspberry Pi - 2.
 Install i2c-tools, if it is not installed yet - 3.
 Configure Bluetooth to use mini-UART (Raspberry Pi 3 only) - 4.
 Install wiringPi, if it is not installed yet (Raspberry Pi 4 needs version 2.52+) - 5.
 Install Witty Pi programs, if they are not installed yet